byoo-myoo/L2L/docs/licenses/README.md

 # License Automation (MIT project)

 This repo separates the project license (MIT) from third-party notices and publishes everything under `docs/licenses/` for GitHub Pages.
+License automation scripts live in `_script/` and are wrapped by npm scripts.

 ## Directories
 - `docs/licenses/texts/*.txt`: SPDX license texts (one file per license id)